Logo VHM ABC

 Food

-The Solomon soil boa eats a diet of reptiles and amphibians in the wild and will occasionally catch a small rodent.
-This means that Solomon soil boas that are not used to rodents are more difficult to eat.
-If a Solomon soil boa is used to eating rodents, they are good in terms of food.
-One way to get the animals used to rodents is to coat the rodents with a lizard or frog.
-The other option is assist or coercion.
-Make sure that you and the animal's safety are at the forefront.
-The fist rules for prey large is the prey is as thick as thickest part of the snake.
-These prey animals can be offered alive or dead.
-Although for convenience's sake it is recommended to offer dead prey.
-This is more practical and sometimes live prey can injure the snake.
-We advise you to provide the feed animals with a pair of tongs and to feed your snake outside the accommodation.
-This has the advantage that your hand is not associated with food.
+In the wild, the Solomon ground boa eats a diet of reptiles and amphibians and will occasionally take a small rodent.
+This makes Solomon ground boas that are not accustomed to rodents difficult to feed.
+If a Solomon ground boa is accustomed to rodents, they are quite manageable.
+One way to accustom the animals to rodents is to rub them with a lizard or frog.
+The other option is assisted or force-feeding.
+Please be mindful of your own safety and that of the animal.
+The rule of thumb for prey size is that the prey should be as thick as the largest part of the snake.
+These prey can be offered live or dead.
+Although it's recommended to offer dead prey for convenience, this is more practical, and live prey can sometimes injure the snake.
+We recommend offering the food animals with feeding tongs and feeding your snake outside its enclosure.
+This has the advantage that your hand isn't associated with food.

-If you go for live food, you must supervise it during feeding.
-If you hold the Solomon soil boa together with other snakes, you will have to take them apart for feeding, as it sometimes happens that the snakes injure each other while feeding.
+If you do choose to offer live food, you must supervise feeding.
+If you keep the Solomon ground boa with other snakes, you will need to separate them before feeding, as they can sometimes injure each other during feeding.

 Water

 Like other boas, this boa is a true water lover.
 In addition to drinking, they also bathe in it.
-The water basin must therefore be large enough for the snake to be able to bathe in with its entire body.
-This soaking can cause the water to get dirty, so it is not a problem if the water is changed more than 3 times a week.
+Therefore, the water dish must be large enough for the snake to bathe its entire body in.
+This bathing can cause the water to become dirty, so changing the water more than three times a week is not a problem.

 Cleaning

-To prevent diseases and bacterial accumulation, the accommodation must be kept clean.
-This can be done by doing this on a weekly basis, and it is also advisable to thoroughly clean and disinfect the accommodation a few times a year.
-This prevents the build-up of bacteria.
-When cleaning, make sure that you also clean the climbing branches and elevations.
+To prevent disease and bacterial buildup, the enclosure must be kept clean.
+You can do this weekly, but it's also wise to thoroughly clean and disinfect the enclosure a few times a year.
+This prevents bacteria buildup.
+When cleaning, make sure to also clean climbing branches and raised areas.

 Handling

-Your snake will have to be handelt to feed and to clean the accommodation.
-This must of course be done well, so that you and the snake are safe.
+To feed the Solomon ground boa and clean its enclosure, your snake will need to be handled.
+This must be done properly to ensure the safety of both you and the snake.
 Handle the snake with a snake hook or lift it with both hands.
-Do not hang your snake around your neck, because if the snake falls that will soon clamp around your neck.
-In addition, there are some important things to look out for when handeling a Solomon soil boa.
-First make sure that your snake understands that you are going to handle it and move gently when you handle it.
-Also make sure your hands are washed and do not smell like food.
-Finally, do not handle your snake when it is peeling and do not handle it in the dark.
+Don't hang your snake around your neck, as if it falls, it will clamp around your neck.
+There are also some other important things to keep in mind when handling a Solomon ground boa.
+First, make sure your snake understands that you are handling it and move calmly while handling it.
+Also, make sure your hands are washed and free of food odors.
+Finally, don't handle your snake while it is shedding, and don't handle it in the dark.

 Housing

-The Solomon ground boa is against its name in a semi-arboreal boa.
-The stay does not have to be very high with 50 cm.
-But a few climbing possibilities must be offered.
-The accommodation must have a thick bottom of 5 cm (the rule is the more the better).
-This boa likes to dig themselves.
-To stimulate this behavior it is important to keep the soil as loose as possible.
-This boa doesn't just hide in the ground.
-There will also have to be offered various hiding places.
-This can be in the form of a cave, rock or piece of wood.
-Bear in mind that the hiding place is large enough for the snake to be completely covered.
+The Solomon ground boa, contrary to its name, is a semi-arboreal boa.
+The enclosure doesn't need to be very high, at 50 cm.
+However, it should offer some climbing opportunities.
+The enclosure should have a thick base of about 5 cm (the rule is the more, the better).
+These boas like to burrow.
+To encourage this behavior, it's important to keep the soil as loose as possible.
+These boas don't only hide in the ground.
+Several hiding places should also be provided.
+This can be in the form of a den, cave, or piece of wood.
+Keep in mind that the hiding place must be large enough for the snake to lie completely under.
 Finally, like other boas, they need to be able to bathe.
-To be able to do this, they need a water bowl that is large enough for the snake to be able to lie in with its entire body.
+To achieve this, they need a water bowl large enough for the snake to lie down in with its entire body.

-For the stay there are some extra things to pay attention to.
-The Solomon soil boa, for example, are quite good at escaping and it will have to be ensured that they cannot just open their door.
-You can do this by putting a lock on the residence.
-In addition, ventilation is needed to keep the air fresh and it is advisable to set up the stay out of the bright sun and as vibration-free as possible.
+There are a few additional things to consider regarding the enclosure.
+Solomon ground boas, for example, are quite adept at escaping, and it will be important to ensure they can't simply open their door.
+You can do this by placing a lock on the enclosure.
+Ventilation is also necessary to keep the air fresh, and it's advisable to position the enclosure out of direct sunlight and as vibration-free as possible.

-Character: The Solomon gronboa is a shy snake that, when used to it, will not be aggressive quickly.
-However, it is noticeable that the majority of the snakes do not like being used.
-In the case of game specimens, the snakes themselves are very defensive in handling or disruption.
-This property is less evident in the offspring specimens
+The Solomon ground boa is a shy snake that, once acclimated, will not quickly become aggressive.
+However, most snakes do not enjoy being handled.
+In wild specimens, the snakes themselves are very defensive when handled or disturbed.
+This characteristic is less pronounced in captive-bred specimens.

-Points of attention: Note that this is not a suitable snake for enthusiasts who like to handle their animals.
+Please note that this is not a suitable snake for enthusiasts who enjoy handling their animals.

 Costs and Purchase

-Legislation: The Solomon boa falls under CITES II, to own this snake you need CITES or transfer papers.
-You should get this when purchasing.
+Legislation: The Solomon boa is classified as a CITES II species.
+To own this snake, you need CITES or transfer papers.
+You should receive these upon purchase.